Associate in Arts for Transfer | SC Program: AA-T.1007

 Units 3

-This course is the second part of the basic two-semester English Literature survey course, commonly offered in the sophomore year at colleges and universities.
-It involves the intensive study of and reading and writing upon representative masterpieces of the literary history of England from the Romantic period to the present.
-This course may be offered in a distance education format.
+ENGL 13B is the second part of the basic two-semester English Literature survey course, commonly offered in the sophomore year at colleges and universities.
+It involves the intensive study of and reading and writing upon representative masterpieces of the literary history of England from the Romantic Period to the present.
+The equivalent of this course in content and objectives may also be offered on the Internet.

 Apply Now